Search: 2515 results

 And the captain answered the man of God and said, Behold, if Jehovah should make windows in the heavens, would such a thing be?
 And he said, Behold, thou shalt see it with thine eyes, but shalt not eat thereof.

-Then Hazael departed from Elisha and came to his master, who said to him, “What did Elisha say to you?”
-And he answered, “He told me you would certainly recover.”
+Then he departed from Elisha, and came to his master, who said to him, "What did Elisha say to you?"
+He answered, "He told me that you would surely recover."

-Yet the LORD would not destroy Judah for David his servant's sake, as he promised him to give him alway a light, and to his children.
+However Yahweh would not destroy Judah, for David his servant's sake, as he promised him to give to him a lamp for his children always.

 When Jehu came out to the servants of his master, one said to him, “Is all well?
 Why did this madman come to you?”
 And he said to them, “You know [very well] the man and his talk.”

-Then Jehoiada made a covenant between the Lord, the king, and the people, that they would be the Lord’s people—also between the king and the people [to be his subjects].
+Then Jehoiada made a covenant between the Lord, the king, and the people that they would be the Lord’s people and another covenant between the king and the people.

 So the priests agreed they would not take money from the people and they would not repair the temple’s damage.